Turing (programming language): Open implementations

-Currently, there are two open source alternative implementations of Turing: Open Turing, an open source version of the original interpreter, and TPlus, a native compiler for the concurrent system programming language variant Turing+.
+There are two open source alternative implementations of Turing: Open Turing, an open source version of the original interpreter, and TPlus, a native compiler for the concurrent system programming language variant Turing+.
 OpenT, a project to develop a Turing compiler, was discontinued.

 Open Turing

 Open Turing is an open-source implementation of the original Turing interpreter for Windows written by Tristan Hume.
 It includes speed improvements, new features such as OpenGL 3D and a new code editor.
 It is fully backwards compatible with the closed-source implementation.

 TPlus

 TPlus is an open-source implementation of original (non-Object-Oriented) Turing with systems programming extensions developed at the University of Toronto and ported to Linux, Solaris, and Mac OS X at Queen's University in the late 1990s.
 TPlus implements Turing+ (Turing Plus), a concurrent systems programming language based on the original Turing programming language.
 Some, but not all, of the features of Turing Plus were eventually subsumed into the present Object-Oriented Turing language.
 Turing Plus extends original Turing with processes, monitors (as specified by C.A.R.
 Hoare), and language constructs needed for system programming such as binary input-output, separate compiling, variables at absolute addresses, type converters and other features.